Pillsbury Hall Renovation

 - "Pillsbury Hall and the Legacy of Architect Harvey Ellis."
 Cass Gilbert Society presented free talk May 5, 2016, at the Mill City Museum

-The Department of English presented its case for a new home in a renovated Pillsbury Hall to Minnesota legislators last spring and received encouragement from leaders in the House and Senate.
+Last year, the Department of English presented its case for a new home in a renovated Pillsbury Hall to Minnesota legislators and received encouragement from leaders in the House and Senate.

 If we receive state bonding support for the remodeling of Pillsbury Hall, English will join other humanities departments in neighboring Folwell, Nicholson, Nolte, and Jones Halls, creating a hub for collaborations on research, teaching, and public engagement.
 (And the department's current space—our "temporary" housing for almost 50 years—will be eagerly taken up by Lind Hall’s main tenant, the College of Science & Engineering.)